 Born in Brooklyn, New York, Phillip studied with Katja Andy and Leonard Shure at the New England Conservatory of Music in Boston, Massachusetts, where he earned the degrees of Bachelor and Master of Music cum laude.
 He also earned the degree of Doctor of Musical Arts from the University of Washington for his research into the music of Ignaz Moscheles.

-Over the past decade Phillip Silver has, in addition to his international career, carried out research on music and musicians caught up in the Holocaust.
-He has presented his research in the form of lectures and recitals on the national and international stage including venues in Israel, Germany, the United States and the United Kingdom.
+Over the past decade Phillip Silver has, in addition to his international performing career, carried out research on music and musicians caught up in the Holocaust.
+He has presented his research in the form of commercial recordings, lectures and recitals on both national and international stages including venues in Israel, Germany, the United States and the United Kingdom.
 Phillip also works closely with a number of Israeli composers and is active in bringing their music to a wider international public.
 As a member of the Jerusalem based Van Leer Trio, Phillip was a recipient of a prestigious award for best performance of an original Israeli chamber composition.

 Phillip Silver has been on the faculties of Glasgow University, Strathclyde University, and the Royal Scottish Academy of Music and Drama in Glasgow, Scotland.
-He is currently a Professor of Music at the School of Performing Arts at the University of Maine and the Coordinator for Judaic Studies.
-Most recently, Silver was appointed Visiting Professor in Jewish Studies at Colby College, Waterville, Maine, and as a Ph.D thesis advisor at Bar Ilan University in Ramat Gan, Israel.
+He is currently a Professor of Music at the School of Performing Arts at the University of Maine teaching studio piano and music history.
+Most recently, Phillip was appointed Visiting Professor in Jewish Studies at Colby College, Waterville, Maine, and a Ph.D thesis advisor at Bar Ilan University in Ramat Gan, Israel.